What to Put in the Bottom of a Planter for Drainage

 Skip This: Gravel, Pebbles or Rocks

-Sure, this is a popular step, but Willis says it’s best to skip it.
+This is a popular step, but Willis says it’s best to skip it.
 Adding a layer of gravel or rocks to the bottom of a pot may actually reduce drainage rather than promote it.

 As Willis explains, water doesn’t move easily from one media layer to another, even from a fine-textured material like potting mix to a denser material like gravel or rocks.
 So instead of the extra water draining into the gravel, the water will gather or “perch” in the bottom part of the soil until it becomes saturated, leaving no space for air to circulate.